Jaykul/PowerLine/README.md

 ### Helper Functions for Prompts

-We recommend that modules which want to add information to the prompt create a function which returns a string, and then add a scriptblock wrapping that single function to the `$Prompt` using `Add-PowerLineBlock` (or by hand, as shown above).
+We recommend that modules which want to add information to the prompt create a function which returns a string, and then add a scriptblock wrapping that single function to the `$Prompt` using `Add-TerminalBlock` (or by hand, as shown above).

 There are a few extra functions included as part of the PowerLine module:

 Cmdlet                | Description
 ----                  | -----------
-New-PowerLineBlock    | A wrapper for New-Text that supports changing foreground or background colors based on whether there's an error or whether the session is elevated.
+New-TerminalBlock    | A wrapper for New-Text that supports changing foreground or background colors based on whether there's an error or whether the session is elevated.
 Get-Elapsed           | Calls Get-History to get a single command (the most recent, or by ID) and returns the difference between the Start and End execution time.
 Get-ShortPath         | Get a shortened version of a path for use in the prompt Test-Elevation        | Returns True if the current session is elevated, false otherwise